xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

   int data[CHANNELS][THIRD_STAGE_COEFS_PER_STAGE*DECIMATION_FACTOR];

 The FIR memory must also be initialized in order to prevent a spurious click during startup.
-Normally initializing to all zeros is sufficient.
-Memset is a highly efficient way of doing this.
+Normally initializing to all zeros is sufficient. ``memset`` is a highly efficient way of doing this.

 Note, globally declared memory is always double word aligned.